Mango and Squid Buddha Bowl

 This recipe, vibrant in color from herbs and mango, protein rich from squid and grain, often rice, is actually my take on a fabulous Vietnamese dish a friend made for a television gathering.

-As we approached the finale of The Great American Recipe, Goi Xoai, made from green mangos and cuttlefish, is what my friend Foo made.
+As we approached the finale of The Great American Recipe on PBS, Goi Xoai, made from green mangos and cuttlefish, is what my friend Foo made.

 Mango and Squid